rollerz/smoothiewiz/README.md

 # smoothiewiz
-#### Compiled version can be viewed at http://smoothiewiz.appspot.com/
+#### Deployed version can be viewed at http://smoothiewiz.appspot.com/

 This web application was created for a Fall 2015 course in server-side programming and development.